KenKundert/nestedtext/doc/basic_syntax.rst

         - value 2a
         - value 2b

-A dictionary is all adjacent dictionary items of either form in which the keys all begin at the same level of indentation.
+A dictionary may consist of dictionary items of either form.

 The final form of a dictionary is the inline dictionary.
 This is a compact form where all the dictionary items are given on the same line.
 There is a bit of